Nevada vs. Colorado State NCAA Football Odds, Plays and Insights | November 27, 2021

 Colorado State Stats and Trends

-- In Colorado State's 11 games this season, it has four wins against the spread.

-- The Rams have always covered the spread this season when underdogs by 4 points or more.
+- The Rams have always covered the spread this year when underdogs by 4 points or more.

-- Colorado State's games this year have gone over the total in four out of 10 opportunities (40%).
+- Colorado State has gone over the point total in 40% of its opportunities this year (four times over 10 games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.